MSNucleus.org

 Junior Doctor

-Code: Museum 05 - Human Body –July 6-10, 9:30 am-12:30 pm
+Code: Museum 05 - Junior Doctor –July 6-10, 9:30 am-12:30 pm

 Ages: 6-10 years old (activities will reflect age of students and will be grouped according to their level with instructors and aides) (25 maximum number of students)

 What are you made of?
 Students will use crafts and interactive play to learn about the different organs and systems that make up the human body.
 Older students will create models of organ systems and compare human bones to those of other animals.
-All students will learn the major bones and muscles in the human bodys as they try to put bones back together.
+All students will learn the major bones and muscles in the human body as they try to put bones back together.

 July 13-17, M-F